Polkerris

-Polkerris (Pollkerys, meaning fortified pool) is a small village on the south coast of Cornwall, United Kingdom.
+Polkerris (Pollkerys, meaning fortified pool) is a small village on the south coast of Cornwall, England.
 It forms part of the civil parish of Fowey.

-The village is part of the Rashleigh estate which is commemorated in the name of the pub, 'Rashleigh Inn'.
+The village is part of the Menabilly estate, which is one of the seats of the Rashleigh family (commemorated in the name of the pub, the 'Rashleigh Inn').
 The village essentially consists of a single steeply sloping road down to the harbour and beach.
 Parking is limited.
 There is a small sandy beach, with a curved harbour wall.

 Etymology

 The original translation of the place name is obscure.
 However, the presence of a number of Napoleonic era cannons embedded in the harbour wall, muzzle first, does lend credence to one possible meaning 'Fortified Cove'.

 Geography

 Polkerris is on the west side of the Gribbin promontory and on the east side of St Austell Bay.
 It is two miles west of Fowey and three miles east of St Austell.
 Polkerris is situated on the South West Coast Path, which follows the coast of south west England from Somerset to Dorset.
 The path follows the cliff tops from nearby Polmear, goes through the village, and onwards to Fowey via Gribbin Head.